 National Historic Preservation Act (NHPA): Directs federal agencies to take into account the effect of any undertaking (a federally funded or assisted project) on historic properties.
-"Historic property" is any district, building, structure, property or object that is eligible for listing in the National Register of Historic Places because the property is significant at the national, state or local level in American history, architecture, archeology, engineering or culture (54 U.S.C. §100101 et seq.).
+"Historic property" is any district, building, structure, site or object that is eligible for listing in the National Register of Historic Places because the property is significant at the national, state or local level in American history, architecture, archeology, engineering or culture (54 U.S.C. §100101 et seq.).
+State Historic Preservation Office (SHPO): Administers the national historic preservation program at the state level, reviews National Register of Historic Places nominations, maintains data on historic properties that have been identified but not yet nominated, and consults with federal agencies during Section 106 review.
+State Historic Preservation Officers are designated by the governor of their respective state.

-Special Flood Hazard Areas (SFHA): The land in the floodplain within a community subject to a 1 percent or greater chance of flooding in any given year.
+Special Flood hazard areas (SFHA): The land in the floodplain within a community subject to a 1 percent or greater chance of flooding in any given year.
 Also, an area having special flood, mudflow or flood-related erosion hazards and appearing on a Flood Hazard Boundary Map or a FIRM as Zone A, AO, A1-A30, AE, A99, AH, AR, AR/A, AR/ AE, AR/ AH, AR/AO, AR/A1-A30, V1-V30, VE or V.